-Engaged Scholar courses help undergraduates connect their academic studies with real-world experiences.
+Engaged scholarship courses help undergraduates connect their academic studies with real-world experiences.
 Funds are available to help faculty redesign a course or develop a new course that connects students' learning to new and larger contexts at Brown and in the world.
 The Swearer Center can assist with setting up community partnerships, assessing community-engaged work, and locating appropriate disciplinary resources and examples.
-More information is available on the Swearer Center website.
+More information is available on the Engaged Scholars Program website.

 Experimental Teaching Modules